 - Elizabeth Park Rose Garden, the oldest public garden in America and one of the best things to do in Hartford, CT

 If you’re the gambling type or looking for pure entertainment Mohegan Sun is a casino owned and operated by the Mohegan Tribe of Connecticut.
-It is a destination for people looking for fun with everything you can imagine under one roof.
+This Uncasville, CT, attraction is a destination for people looking for fun with everything you can imagine under one roof.
 Shopping, fine dining, entertainment, and even sporting events are all available at Mohegan Sun.

 The arena here hosts acts as diverse as the Lumineers and Charo.

 Which speaks to this writer’s eclectic musical tastes.